Analyzing and fixing the issues

 Open issues in Dax Optimizer - Measures page

-In this particular case, the measure with the highest impact is Sales Amount.
+The default sort order of the measures is by Relevance, which represents the overall cost of the measure on the model.
+In this particular case, the measure with the highest cost is Sales Amount.

 Issues in Dax Optimizer